 The Town of Belleair operates under the council-manager form of government and was incorporated in 1925.
 The town commission is comprised of five members; a mayor/commissioner, and four commissioners, elected to specific seats, but on a community wide basis.
 The town commission appoints a professional town manager, who serves as the chief administrative officer of the town.

 The Town of Belleair provides a full range of services normally associated with a municipality, including police protection, public works operations, code enforcement activities, permitting and building services, parks, and other recreational services.
 In addition, the town provides its citizens with water, and solid waste services.

-The Town of Belleair's annual budget is both an expression of public policy and a fiscal plan for the allocation of municipal resources necessary to accomplish specific programs.
-The budget approval process involves the active participation of the town's elected officials, who collectively establish expenditure priorities and evaluate the town manager's recommended budget and program allocations for the various town service functions.
-The budget is developed after departmental, citizen input during formal public hearings, and ultimately adopted by the town commission.
+The Town of Belleair’s annual budget is both an expression of public policy and a fiscal plan for the allocation of municipal resources necessary to accomplish specific programs.
+The budget approval process involves the active participation of the town’s elected officials, who collectively establish expenditure priorities and evaluate the Town Manager’s recommended budget and program allocations for the various town service functions.
+The budget is developed after departmental and citizen input during formal public hearings and ultimately adopted by the Town Commission.